wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 installation requirements.

 **Documentation Burden**: Maintainers must create and maintain complex installation guides and users must read them.
-If they don’t know or don’t take the time to read it - almost certainly their install will be dysfunctional.
+If they don't know or don't take the time to read it - almost certainly their install will be dysfunctional.

 ### Impact on scientific computing and AI/ML workflows

-**TODO: Let’s insert as many quotes as possible from the community**
+**TODO: Let's insert as many quotes as possible from the community**

 The packaging limitations particularly affect scientific computing and AI/ML applications where performance optimization is critical.